Composed and arranged by Gene Roland.

 (10) Kronicles, 191.

 (10A) Pasquale “Pat” Senatore later operated and played bass at a jazz club called Pasquale’s, located at 22724 Pacific Coast Highway in Mailbu, California.
+Later in the 1960s, he was the bassist in the very successful pop music band Herb Alpert and the Tijuana Brass.

 (11) By 1960, the sound of a Harmon-muted trumpet played with the stem removed was de rigeur among jazz trumpeters.
 This practice had started in the mid-1940s in various swing bands, and continued gaining popularity, which reached its zenith with Miles Davis’s classic Columbia album, Kind of Blue, which was released in August of 1959.